kellyjadams/google-capstone-project/README.md

-# GoogleCapstoneProject
-Code for my Google Capstone Project
+# Google Capstone Project

-This was previously on my [Portfolio Projects repository](https://github.com/kellyjadams/portfolioProjects).
-But because it has more than one file I decided to create a repository for this larger project.

-Below are the links to everything related to the Capstone Project.
-- [**FinalAnalysis.R**](https://github.com/kellyjadams/GoogleCapstoneProject/blob/main/FinalAnalysis.R) - analyzed the data set from case study 1 in the Google Data Analytics Course using R. I did not do any data visualization in R. This is the same code as Google_Capstone_Project.R in my Portfolio Projects.
-- [**FinalAnalysisTableau.R**](https://github.com/kellyjadams/GoogleCapstoneProject/blob/main/FinalAnalysisTableau.R) - used code to create a specific data frame to use in Tableau.
-Deleted unncessary columns to make the code run quicker in Tableau.
-This is the same code as Google_Capstone_Project_T.R in my Portfolio Projects.
+I analyzed a dataset using R for a company, Cyclistic, a bike sharing company in Chicago.
+Created an interactive dashboard showing how annual members and casual riders use Cyclistic bikes differently.
+I also provided marketing strategies to convert casual riders to annual members.

+## 🚲 Background
+Cyclistic is a fictional bike sharing program which features more than 5,800 bikes and 600 docking stations.
+It offers reclining bikes, hand tricycles, and cargo bikes, making it more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
+It was founded in 2016 and has grown tremendously into a fleet of bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.

+## 🔗 Links
 - [**Article**](https://www.kellyjadams.com/post/google-capstone-project) - wrote an article summarizing my findings.
 - [**Tableau Dashboard**](https://public.tableau.com/views/GoogleCapstoneProjectCyclistic/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link) - created a dashboard in Tableau summarizing the data.

+## 📁 Files
+- [**FinalAnalysis.R**](https://github.com/kellyjadams/GoogleCapstoneProject/blob/main/FinalAnalysis.R) - analyzed the data set from case study 1 in the Google Data Analytics Course using R. I did not do any data visualization in R.
+- [**FinalAnalysisTableau.R**](https://github.com/kellyjadams/GoogleCapstoneProject/blob/main/FinalAnalysisTableau.R) - create a specific data frame to use in Tableau.
+Deleted unncessary columns to make the code run quicker in Tableau.